-A new care role in the nursing family
+A new role in the nursing team

 In October 2015 the UK Government announced the establishment of a new care role in England, called a nursing associate.
-This new role has been developed as a bridge between health care assistants and graduate registered nurses.
-The intention is that this will be a stand-alone role as well as a new route to becoming a registered nurse.
+This role has been developed as a bridge between health care assistants and graduate registered nurses.
+The Government’s intention is that this will be a stand-alone role as well as a new route to becoming a registered nurse.

 How to become a nursing associate

 Health Education England, the body responsible for training healthcare staff in England, is supporting 35 test sites across England to deliver education and training to 2,000 trainee nursing associates.
 We expect the first nursing associates to complete their training and start work in early 2019.